nata-kab/products-list-from-api/README.md

 # Products list from api

 This application allows to display a table of products from an external api.

-You can filter them by id using input.
+- User can filter products by id using input which accepts only numbers.
+- After clicking on a table row a modal with all item data will be displayed.
+- Pagination and filtering are reflected in URL address.
+- User can copy and open the URL in different web browser.

 # 🚀 Getting started: